agrc/gis.utah.gov/_posts/2016-05-26-agrc-s-latest-where-in-utah-quiz-and-ugic-2016-conf-recap.md

 ---
+status: publish
 layout: post
-status: publish
-published: true
-title: 'AGRC&#039;s Latest Where in Utah Quiz and UGIC 2016 Conf Recap'
 author:
   display_name: Jessie Pechmann
   email: jpechmann@utah.gov
+tags:
+  - bryce
+  - conference
+  - quiz
+  - ugic
+published: true
 date: 2016-05-26 19:01:07
+title: AGRC&#039;s Latest Where in Utah Quiz and UGIC 2016 Conf Recap
-categories:
+categories: []

-tags:
-- UGIC
-- Conference
-- Quiz
-- AGRC
-- Bryce
-- Utah
 ---

 The annual Utah Geographic Information Council (UGIC) Conference was held May 9-13, 2016 in Bryce Canyon, Utah.
 The conference had over 200 attendees and over 60 breakouts.
 Thank you to everyone who participated and helped make the conference a success!